ARTS-Laboratory/Open-Modelica-modeling-of-battery-fuel-cell-electric-aircraft/models/README.md

 Fuel cell model in model A with booster and inverter.

 ## Model C
-Model B plus battery and hydrogen tank.
+Model B plus battery mounted in parallel

 ## Model D
-Model C hydrogen tank.
+Model C plus (very simple) hydrogen tank

 ## Model E
 Model D with Battery and Fuel Cell Management System (BFCMS).
 This is the energy storage level control.